Laughton All Saints' C of E Primary School

 The categories of pupil information that the school collects, holds and shares include the following:

-- Personal information – e.g. names, pupil numbers and addresses
+- Personal information – e.g. names, date of birth, pupil numbers and addresses

 - Characteristics – e.g. ethnicity, language, nationality, country of birth and free school meal eligibility